 The Real Bread Campaign calls for funding for large-scale research to determine the impact of sourdough fermentation of wheat bread in relation to these conditions.

 Bacteria are all around, on and inside everything in the world - including you.

 With apologies for using the reductive language of certain TV adverts – there are ‘good’ bacteria and ‘bad’ bacteria.
-Those in sourdough are some of the ‘good’ ones, related to the bacteria used to make cheese, yoghurt, sauerkraut, and some types of salami.
+Those in sourdough are some of the ‘good’ ones, related to the bacteria used to make cheese, yoghurt, sauerkraut, kimchi and some types of salami.

 This item is taken from the section on sourdough in Knead to Know: the Real Bread starter:

-As well as one or more types of yeast, sourdough cultures contain Lactobacilli (lactic acid bacteria) that produce both lactic and acetic acids.
+As well as one or more types of yeast, sourdough cultures contain lactobacilli (lactic acid bacteria) that produce both lactic and acetic acids.
 A key part of mastering sourdough is keeping the concentration and ratio of these acids in balance.
 Too much acetic acid and the bread will taste very sharp and perhaps vinegary (it is the same acid that is found in vinegar), whereas bread with too little acetic acid and a higher level of lactic acid might not have any discernible sourdough characteristics.

 Different yeasts and bacteria are adapted to different conditions.
 Lactobacilli that produce higher levels of lactic acid tend to prefer wetter batters kept at around 1-5°C, whilst those producing both lactic and acetic acid thrive better in stiffer batters kept at around 20°C. Acetic acid is produced in lower quantities than lactic and so takes longer to build up in a dough.